-Both the Chocolate-Making-Challenge and the Big Lane End Bake-Off are perfect corporate team building activities for corporate groups of any size.
+Both the Truffle-Making-Challenge and the Chocolate Buttons & Lollipops activities are perfect solutions for corporate team building events of any size.
 These activities perfectly combine a good amount of fun with challenging team work.

 Participants will work in teams of approximately eight or ten to produce their own range of truffles or baked goods.
 This corporate team building activity includes elements of team work through creating a brand, pricing, cost-control and presentation.